-Bulls return!
-Stocks jump as more Americans find jobs
+Markets pull back as Fed fears trump good jobs news

 Related: Jamie Dimon compares Trump to an airline pilot.
 You have to root for him

-Bank stocks rallied as well, one day after Trump reiterated plans to try to undo parts of the Dodd-Frank financial reform law.
+Bank stocks rallied early Wednesday as well, after Trump reiterated plans Tuesday to try to undo parts of the Dodd-Frank financial reform law.

 JPMorgan Chase (JPM) CEO Jamie Dimon also said in his annual shareholder letter Tuesday that regulations are holding the economy back.